Botswana's High Court Rules Homosexuality Is Not A Crime

 BREAKING NEWS!
 Botswana High Court today ruled to scrapped laws that criminalise consensual same-sex relations and impose up to seven years in prison.#Repeal164 #DecrimBotswana #ReBatswana pic.twitter.com/PJ7tyP4z79— #LEGABIBO (@legabiboadvo) June 11, 2019

-The Lesbians Gays and Bisexuals of Botswana — a group commonly known as LEGABIBO — celebrated victory in the case, in which it participated.
+The Lesbians, Gays and Bisexuals of Botswana — a group commonly known as LEGABIBO — celebrated victory in the case, in which it participated.

-"It has taken a long time for our community to be where it is," said Anna Mmolai-Chalmers, the CEO of LEGABIBO.
+"It has taken a long time for our community to be where it is," said Anna Mmolai-Chalmers, coordinator of LEGABIBO.
 "This incredibly life-changing decision, althouth it does not right all the wrongs done to individual members of the LGBT community, is a step towards restoring our dignity as human beings."

 As for what the ruling could mean for her community and for Botswana, Mmolai-Chalmers said that in addition to legal affirmation, the change will open new space "for addressing public health issues more efficiently and effectively."